Skip to main content

 • Locations — A company has many locations.
 In Layout, locations are synced from Square.
 Each Square location can be enabled or disabled for mobile ordering in the dashboard.
 The customer app shows only enabled locations for that company.

 So: one company, many locations.
-The app doesn’t require a separate build per location; a single app instance (configured with that company) shows all of that company’s enabled locations.
+The app doesn’t require a separate build per location; a single branded app (configured for that company) shows all of that company’s enabled locations.
 The customer chooses a location, then orders; the order is tied to that location.

 How it works in the app

-1. Location picker — The customer sees the list of your enabled locations (name, address, etc.) and selects one before ordering (or the app may remember the last choice).
+1. Location picker — The customer sees the list of your enabled locations (name, address, hours) and selects one before ordering.
+The app may remember the last location used.

-2. Menu and catalog — Catalog is synced from Square at the company level; items and categories can be shared across locations or vary by location depending on how you manage them in Square.
-The app shows what’s available for the selected location as we understand it from Square.
+2. Menu and catalog — Catalog is synced from Square at the company level.
+Items and categories can be shared across locations or vary by location, depending on how you manage them in Square.
+The app reflects what’s available for the selected location.

-3. Orders — Every order is stored with a company and a location.
+3. Orders — Every order is stored with a company ID and a location ID.
 Kitchen display and reporting are location-aware: staff pick a location in the panel and see that location’s orders; analytics can be broken down by location.

 Dashboard and panel

 • Dashboard — Branding and Square connection are company-wide.
-You can enable or disable specific locations for mobile ordering and set order/pickup behavior (e.g. default pickup time).
-Location list comes from Square and stays in sync.
+You can enable or disable specific locations for mobile ordering and set order/pickup behavior (e.g. default pickup time, catalog source).
+The location list comes from Square and stays in sync via webhooks and daily scheduled sync.

 • Kitchen panel — Staff sign in and select a location.
 The panel then shows orders for that location only.
-Status updates (e.g. accepted → making → ready → completed) apply to that location’s orders.
+Status updates (accepted → making → ready → completed) apply to that location’s orders.
 Switching location switches the view.

 So: company-level config, location-level operations in the panel and in order data.